realmagicgreen/magicgreen-jekyll/_posts/2018-05-26-bamboo-buildings-in-bali.md

 {% include image.html name="-02" caption="Bamboo interiors and floors at
 John Hardy Jewelry Factory" %}

 Bamboo has its drawbacks.
-Without intensive treatment, it is prone to rotting and catches fire relatively easily, which is why many countries limit bamboo structures height.
+Without intensive treatment, it's prone to rotting.
+It also catches fire relatively easily.
+For these reasons many countries limit bamboo structures height.

 Building with bamboo is not fool proof, but technologies to protect it from the elements are rapidly improving.